 Neocortex Enables Random Part Handling and Automated Assembly

-This flexible random bin picking video shows Neocortex 4.1 processes real-time 3D sensor data and provides intelligent part object recognition as vision guidance to the robot in under 500ms – for every move.
+This flexible random bin picking video shows Neocortex 4.1 processes real-time 3D sensor data and provides intelligent part object recognition as vision guidance to the robot – for every move.
 Note in the last part of the video when the bin is moved, the robot reacts and still finds the object!

 This video shows a Universal Robotics and Doerfer Companies demonstration of their adaptive vision guidance solution for pharmaceuticals and medical devices, eliminating the need for vibratory, centrifugal or tray feeders.
 It locates pharmaceutical bottles randomly placed in a bin, guides a Motoman 6-axis robot to pick up these bottles pneumatically, reorients them, and places them with lids facing up into an assembly platform.